redbooth/api-docs/parts/projects.md

 + Parameters

     + id (required, integer, `121879`) ...
 Id of the project that we are looking for.
 It is MANDATORY and it has to be in the url.
-    + organizations_id (required, integer, `121`) ...
+    + organization_id (required, integer, `121`) ...
 Id of the organization to which the project will belong after modifying it.
     + name (required, string, `Example name`) ...
 The name that the project will have.
     + archived `false` (optional, string, `true`) ...
 Projects can be archived when an administrator decides that the project has finished.
 This parameter can be =true or =false.
 It doesn’t make much sense to post an archived project but here’s the possibility to do it!
     + tracks_time = `false` (optional, string, `true`) ...
 This parameter can be true/false to enable/disable time tracking.